sakkarose/homelab/README.md

 ## Overview

-This homelab's purpose is to provide a safe environment for multiple purpose including
+This homelab aims to create an environment for:

-- Wazuh stack on Docker
+- Running a Wazuh stack in rootless Docker.

-- Learning new OS
+- Learning new operating systems.

-- Testing security approaches
+- Testing security technologies, tools and approaches.

-- Self-hosting applications for personal uses
+- Self-hosting personal applications.

 ## Infrastructure